 Idli batter or dosa batter fermented in the instant pot

-Being a North Indian, my mom did not make idli’s from scratch at home.
-Mostly we would use store-bought batter to make idli and dosa.
-Hence making idli dosa batter is something I had to learn for my love of South Indian food.
+Being a North Indian, my mom did not make idlis from scratch at home.
+Mostly, we would use store-bought batter to make idlis and dosas.
+Hence, making idli dosa batter is something I had to learn for my love of South Indian food.

 I used to have a hard time getting the batter right.
 Sometimes it would not ferment and rise enough, and at other times it would be perfect, keeping me wondering what went wrong.
-But eventually now I can make perfect batter evert time.
+But eventually, now I can make perfect batter every time.
 So here I will share all the lessons I have learnt from all the times I have made Idli Dosa Batter.

 Fermenting batter is difficult in colder places like the US, especially during the winter months.
-But guess what…the instant pot can come to the rescue here too.
-If you don’t have an instant pot, you can use the oven to ferment batter too.
+But guess what…the Instant Pot can come to the rescue here, too.
+If you don’t have an Instant Pot, you can also use the oven to ferment batter.

 How to make perfect Idli Dosa Batter?